 What other drugs will affect Opana?

-Taking Opana with other drugs that make you sleepy or slow your breathing can increase these effects.
-Ask your doctor before taking Opana with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Ask your doctor before taking Opana with a sleeping pill, muscle relaxer, other narcotic pain medicine, or medicine for anxiety, depression, or seizures.

 Where can I get more information?